War on I-4: Baseball

 The schools claim two different baseball records due to when they declare the first meeting occurred.
-According to USF, they lead the baseball series 79–77, with the first meeting occurring on March 13, 1971, with the Bulls winning 5–1 in Tampa.
-However, according to UCF the first meeting was FTU's 6–3 victory over USF on April 12, 1973 in Orlando, making the series a 76–76 tie.
-UCF has a 22–18 lead in the series since both teams have played in the same conference.
+According to South Florida, they lead the baseball series 86–85, with the first meeting occurring on March 13, 1971, with the Bulls winning 5–1 in Tampa.
+However, according to UCF the first meeting was FTU's 6–3 victory over South Florida on April 12, 1973, in Orlando, making the series an 84–83 UCF lead.